 “Sorry?”
-My fathers ears prick and over hears.
+My fathers ears prick up and over hears.

-There are only thee signs of human life on this island.
-One is a chapel perched at it’s top and the other are the olive and pepper trees planted in some kind of chaotic order.
-The other, after parking on a clearing of rocks and a long (and I do mean long!) walk down a rocky trail, were grills perched on mounts by the sea.
+There are only three signs of human life on this remote peninsula.
+One is a chapel perched at it’s top and the other are the olive and peppercorn trees planted in some kind of chaotic order.
+The other, after parking on a clearing of rocks and a long (and I do mean long!) walk down a rocky trail, were lone grills built into rocks by the sea.
 Grills, I can only assume, for passing fishing boats to cook their catch.
-The trail lead us to one of the most spectacular beaches I have ever had the fortune to be on.
+The trail leads us to one of the most spectacular beaches I have ever had the fortune to visit.
 Water is crystal clear so I hang my things on a tree branch and cool off.
 Bliss.
 There are no signs on the island, what on earth is it called?
 Thank God for Google and Google Maps.
 Kolokithia is its’ name.

-A warning though: Be absolutely sure of your route back!
+A warning though: Be absolutely sure of your route back to wherever it is you’re coming from.
 We found ourselves taking the coastal road instead of the highway.
 Great for exploring of course, but as the sun began to set fast and with very little petrol we ended up higher that wind turbines.
-My hands gripped the map so hard that my knuckles turned white.
-At least we got to see lots of Yiayias and Papous in the villages of Vroucas, Selles and Kourounes far from anywhere.
+My hands gripped the map so hard when I realised we’d taken a wrong turn and had kilometres of hairpin bends awaiting us, that my knuckles turned white.
+As we whizzed passed th me Yiayias and Papous in the villages of Vroucas, Selles and Kourounes, I looked at them trying to savour every last bit of rural Crete.
+The villages so off the beaten path and far from anywhere.
 We gingerly veered around bends with no barriers giving onto sheer drops, there are no goats at this height.
 Just before night drew in we thankfully rejoin the highway at Neapolis.
 Thank you Manolis, for such a loyal car!

 Our last night took us back to Koutouloufari.

 “Komboloi!”
 Exclaims the shopkeeper again, in my favorite gift shop To Kellari.
-Yes more Komboloi.
-Not quite sure how many I can hang around the home before the obsession is noted.
 At the back of the shop there are huge barrels of Raki, some plain, some flavoured with mountain herbs and honey.
 Lumbered with my bounty we wish the couple well with their new arrival and head home to pack.